govuk-infrastructure: 0011-use-graviton-for-compute-instances

 We want to switch our compute instances over to AWS Graviton-powered instance types.

-Switching to Kubernetes (EKS) has made it easy for us to easily support multiple or different CPU architectures side-by-side and to migrate our workloads gracefully with no downtime.
+Switching to AWS Elastic Kubernetes Service (EKS) has made it easier for us to support different CPU architectures side-by-side and to migrate our workloads gracefully with no downtime.

-If we need to run x86 workloads again in the future, we can easily support this side-by-side alongside Graviton workloads, thanks to EKS/Kubernetes being architecture-agnostic.
+If we need to run x86_64 workloads again in the future, we can easily support this side-by-side with Graviton workloads, thanks to Kubernetes being architecture-agnostic.

 Decision